Cook LookupCook Lookup

 What internal temperature should sausage / bratwurst reach?

-Pork sausage must reach 160°F, chicken or turkey sausage 165°F. Sausage is ground meat in a casing — bacteria gets mixed throughout, just like ground beef.
-Use a thermometer inserted through the end into the center.
-Don't rely on casing color — some sausages brown on the outside well before the inside is safe.
+Pork sausage must reach 160°F, chicken or turkey sausage 165°F. Sausage is ground meat in a casing so bacteria get mixed throughout, just like ground beef and so there's no pink-is-fine exception here.
+Whatever you do, don't cut one open to check: every drop of juice you spent 15 minutes protecting runs out onto the cutting board.
+Instead, slide a thermometer through the end of the link into the center.
+And don't trust casing color — plenty of sausages brown outside well before the inside is safe.
 Pre-cooked sausages (like many store-bought bratwurst) just need reheating to 140°F.